 Try the Pomodoro Technique (and other productivity tricks)

-There are so many wonderful productivity tools and techniques at our disposal, we simply have no excuse but to take advantage of them.
+There are so many excellent productivity tools and techniques at our disposal, we have no excuse but to take advantage of them.
 One we love is the Pomodoro Technique, a time management method developed by Francesco Cirillo in the late 1980s.

 "Burnout is so common in our current age of always-on connectivity," says Laurie Wang, a creative digital marketing consultant.
 "I, for example, learned to switch off and use productivity tools to help me get more done, and avoid burnout by using the Pomodoro Technique.
 I would get more done in three sprints of 90 minutes than sometimes in two days of not using this!"